matthieugomez/statar/README.md

-Variable arguments accept wildcards or character vectors and can be negated with "-"
+Variable arguments accept character vectors or wildcards.
+The argument can be negated with "-"